 The Welsh Ministers have introduced a part cancellation of maintenance loans taken out over the duration of your course.
 The maximum amount that may be cancelled is £1,500.

-You can now apply online or download an application from www.studentfinancewales.co.uk
+You can apply online from early April 2014 at www.studentfinancewales.co.uk

-You should return your form no later than 19 April 2013 (new students) or 31 May 2013 (students renewing their applications).
+You should complete your application no later than 6 June 2014.
 If you apply late, you may not get your money in time for the start of term.

 When you make your initial application you will be issued with a unique 11 character customer reference number which will be quoted on all correspondence you receive.